Equivalent Linear Mappings of Large Language Models

 We define the detached Jacobian as follows:

-We can rewrite the locally linear $RMSNorm$ as follows:
+We can rewrite the pointwise linear RMSNorm as follows:

-At inference, we now have a locally linear $RMSNorm$ whose output is numerically identical to the one used in training.
-However, when we take the gradient with respect to the input vector $\vect{x}$ in $eval$ mode, the numerical output is the detached Jacobian matrix $\vect{J^+_{n_{LL}}}$, which we can use to reconstruct the normalization output exactly as a linear system; no higher-order terms are needed.
+At inference for a given input, we now have a linear RMSNorm whose output is numerically identical to the one used in training.
+However, when we take the gradient with respect to the input vector $\vect{x}$ in $eval$ mode, the numerical output is the detached Jacobian matrix $\vect{J^+_{n}}$, which we can use to reconstruct the normalization output as a linear system.

-The goal is to apply this same approach for other nonlinear functions in the decoder such that the entire computation from the input embedding vectors to the predicted output is locally linear, and we can compute and interpret the set of detached Jacobian matrices.
+The goal is to apply this same approach for other nonlinear functions in the decoder such that the entire computation from the input embedding vectors to the predicted output is linear for a given input, and we can compute and interpret the set of detached Jacobian matrices.